Condition Names

 Format2 - Multiple values

-Condition name is declared with more than one value to validate. i.e., In a single condition, it can validate with more than one value.
+The condition name is declared to have more than one value to validate. i.e., In a single condition, it can validate with more than one value.
 Syntax -

 88 Condition-Name VALUE value1 value2...valueN.